eaglewarrior/Anomaly-Detection/README.md

 I had approx 3.7% of anomalies in my dataset , I tried using Isolation forest and by tuning it parameter I got about 45 % of recall score .Remember as we have only 3.7% of data which is anomaly so accuracy is not at all a good metric to judge our algorithm so we need to measure performance using confusion metric , recall score or F1 score.

+## How Isolation Forests Work

+The Isolation Forest algorithm isolates observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature.
+The logic argument goes: isolating anomaly observations is easier because only a few conditions are needed to separate those cases from the normal observations.
+On the other hand, isolating normal observations require more conditions.
+Therefore, an anomaly score can be calculated as the number of conditions required to separate a given observation.

 ## Approach -III

 Autoencoder in deeplearning is mostly used to get rid of redundant data but one more of it's use case is to detect anomaly